akshay-joshilkar/akshay-joshilkar/README.md

 - 👋 Hi, I’m @akshay-joshilkar
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Automation Testing using Selenium IDE
+- 🌱 I’m currently learning Automation Testing using Selenium WebDriver
 - 💞️ I’m looking to know about how to start with Open Source Projects
 - 📫 How to reach me joshilkarakshay987@gmail.com